-This is debt payable after more than 12 months after the date of the balance sheet.
-It is normally interest-bearing and will usually give rise to an item found in the current liabilities in the balance sheet called current portion of long-term debt.
+This are liabilities payable after more than 12 months after the date of the balance sheet.
+They are often interest-bearing and will usually give rise to an item found in the current liabilities in the balance sheet called current portion of long-term liabilities (or debt).

 Reference to minority interests is often usually found at the bottom of the income statement and in the balance sheet in the shareholders’ equity section.
 It refers to an outsider’s financial interest in a subsidiary or an associate company of the company whose balance sheet is being analysed.

 These appear under the non-current assets section of the balance sheet and relate to the long-term, tangible assets of the business such as land and buildings, fixtures and fittings, motor vehicles, equipment etc. When they are described as “net” it means that all the accumulated depreciation up to the date of the balance sheet has been deducted from their original cost of the assets.

 This profit figure includes all expenses (except for taxation) of the business as well as any exceptional gains/losses.
 It is common in some jurisdictions to use this profit figure when calculating profitability ratios.

 Net working capital